How to open a business bank account in Australia

 5. Scalability

 The business account you choose should be able to scale with your business growth.
 This means the account should accommodate higher transaction volumes and provide additional services as your business needs evolve.
-For instance, as your business grows, you may need enhanced credit options, more complex cash management services, or better international transaction capabilities.
+For example, as your business grows, you may need enhanced credit options, more complex cash management services, or better international transaction capabilities.
 Check if the provider can support your business not just now but also in the future as you expand.

 Plus, if your business has plans to expand operations overseas, or you do a lot of business with international suppliers, Airwallex provides you with the tools you need for hassle-free global financial operations.
 Sending and receiving money internationally is cheaper, at low rates that help you minimise your transaction costs.